mattiasoldani/anaKrys/README.md

 ```
 consists of 3 different filesets, whose IDs are "000000", "0001" and "ABC", which in turn comprise 3, 2 and 1 files respectively; all these name formats are valid.
 Obviously, the file structure should also be common to all the files.
 The file name structure, path and type, as well as other input settings, are set within the anaKrys.ipynb notebook, in the **input settings** section.

 Tipically, data from different data taking sessions have to be dealt with separately.
-For each experiment two settings files
+For each experiment two settings files must be created in ./settings with name formats
+- [EXPERIMENT_NAME]_runList.py, and
+- [EXPERIMENT_NAME]_settings.py

+respectively.
+The variable `settingsFileMods` in the **input settings** section must be assigned the string `[EXPERIMENT_NAME]` for the settings to load properly.
+Tipycally, [EXPERIMENT_NAME] directly refers to the year, team and place of a specific data taking session, e.g. "y19EliotDesyT21".
+Template files are available with the name "y21EmptyTemplate", as well as examples from the test mode, in ./settings/test.

+[EXPERIMENT_NAME]_runList.py contains the `nRun0` dictionary which has the run IDs as keys and human-readable run names as values.
+Multiple run IDs can be associated with the same run name &mdash; this allows to merge multiple runs acquired in the same experimental conditions.
+Only the filesets referenced there can be opened; the latter is done by referencing either the run IDs or the run names of interest in the `nRunToOpen` in the **input settings** section.

+[EXPERIMENT_NAME]_settings.py contains all the information needed for the data conditioning and analysis &mdash; data structure, experiment geometry, tuning of the detectors raw data, standard data selections.
+Further details on how to set everything up are given in the comments inside the template file.

 vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv